gtechsltn/NET9_BlazorServerSide_BankingApp/README.md

 builder.Services.AddScoped<BankingService>();
 ```

+## Monitor and Maintain

+### Logging and Monitoring:
++ Use tools like Serilog or Application Insights for logging.
++ Monitor performance, errors, and usage analytics.

+### Regular Updates:
+Keep dependencies and frameworks up-to-date to ensure security and performance.

 # 8. Test and Debug
 + Run the application locally using dotnet run or the IDE's debug mode.
 + Use Postman or Swagger for API testing (if needed).

+## Testing for Multiple Environments
++ Development: Test with local database and mock services.
++ Staging: Test in a near-production environment with production-like configurations.
++ Production: Monitor and test in production with real user data using Application Insights or similar tools.

 # 9. Secure the Application